 CHP investigates case of severe paediatric influenza B infection

-Initial enquiries revealed that the patient had yet to receive seasonal influenza vaccination for the current season and had no recent travel history.
-Her father had upper respiratory tract infection symptoms recently but her other home contacts are asymptomatic so far.
-Investigations are ongoing.
+Initial enquiries revealed that the patient had received seasonal influenza vaccination (SIV) for this season and had no travel history during the incubation period.
+His home contacts have remained asymptomatic so far.

 - Wash hands with liquid soap and water properly whenever possibly contaminated;